 A major opportunity to do so is offered by the debate about limits on executive compensation in the financial bailout package, and about the regulation of financial services more broadly.
 The public has demanded that executive compensation be limited at least in those companies in automobiles and financial services over which the government took control.
 The President initially echoed the public indignation and seemed to endorse such controls.
 But in the end he backed away from his own rhetoric.
 He opposed the limits in congressional proposals and he failed to propose alternative standards of evaluation of his own (perhaps because he did not know what to propose).
-Ultimately, he did appoint a "czar" to evaluate executive pay, and restrictions were indeed imposed last week.
+Ultimately, he did appoint a "czar" to evaluate executive pay, and imposed limits in those companies which the government controlled (Brill, 2009).
 More significantly, the Federal Reserve has imposed limits on compensation throughout the banking system.
-But significantly these limits have been imposed quietly - the President himself has kept a distance and sought to dampen the public perception of any movement away from the market model.
-But the restrictions have focused exclusively on issues of risk and risk management incentives, a discourse which reinforces the neoliberal message about markets and motivation.
+Significantly, these limits have been imposed quietly - the President himself has kept a distance and sought to dampen the public perception of any movement away from the market model.
+Moreover, the restrictions have focused exclusively on issues of risk and risk management incentives, a discourse which reinforces the neoliberal message about markets and motivation.